 - Deliberately behaves in a way that’s inconsistent with continuing their employment.

-- Specify details of the areas where your employees was, and still is, underperforming (providing examples if/when possible)
+- Specify details of the areas where your employees were, and still are, underperforming (providing examples if/when possible)

 - Make sure it’s 100% clear that another warning letter could be issued or any other consequences (e.g. termination) if the employee does not meet your expectations